TotomInc/skid-inc/README.md

 0. Install NodeJS if not done.
 1. Clone the repo.
 2. Install all dev dependencies with `npm i`.
-We recommend you to test your changes on a local server, using `http-server .`.
+We recommend you to test your changes on a local server, using `npm start`.
-3. Run `grunt` (concat, transpile es6 -> es5, uglify).
+3. Run `npm run build` (concat, transpile es6 -> es5, uglify).
 Please, take your time to test the new changes you have done, otherwise I will NOT accept the pull request.
 4. Create a new branch and make your changes on it, and do a pull request.

 ### "Mod" support: